 In December 2021, the Organization for Economic Co-operation and Development and G20 inclusive framework on base erosion and profit shifting unveiled pillar 2.0 model global anti-base erosion rules ("BEPS 2.0").
-These rules call for a global minimum tax of 15% on a per-jurisdiction basis for multi-national enterprises with annual revenues of more than €750.0 million.
-Currently, the rules are expected to impact the Company no sooner than 2025.
-However, any effect on the consolidated financial statements cannot currently be determined due to the complexity and the evolving nature of the rules and due to the uncertainty as to the extent to which various jurisdictions will implement such rules.
+These rules call for a global minimum tax of 15% on a per-jurisdiction basis for multi-national enterprises with annual revenues of more than $\[mathbb{C}$ 750.0 million.
+The Company will fall under the scope of these rules in 2025 which may increase the Company's income tax expense in certain jurisdictions.